 Matting and framing can seem like such a daunting task that you might even be tempted to turn over to a frame shop and pay an huge fee just to get a mat cut and a frame assembled.
 You can do this yourself, we can help.
 We custom mat and frame photos all year long and we have all the tools and techniques to make the job easier.
 Come join us and get some helpful hints, good material sources and the satisfaction of actually getting a couple of photos matted and framed during this workshop.

-• Eight workshops completed,
+• Fourteen workshops completed,

 • Next workshops: